lehronn/sodakit-front/README.md

 Main features:
 - gulp.
 - pug, sass and babel, no more old stuff.
-- imagemin.
+- optymialise images with imagemin.
-- minimalize html and css
+- minimalize html and css.
-- sources map for css and js
+- sources map for css and js.
+- linked bootstrap4, awesome icons, jquery, popper.
+- concatenation pug and sass files.
+- ready to go bootstrap4 demo.

 ## instruction
 Use `gulp` to list all new or modified files that haven't yet been committed.